Brody-Robinson/3D-Objects-Original-/README.md

 ## 💡 Artifact Description

-The **3D Project** was developed as a part of a course project in 2024.
-It features interactive 3D visualization, enabling users to experience realistic rendering of complex scenes and control animations through user inputs.
-The project demonstrates advanced skills in graphics programming, data structures, and algorithm implementation.
+The **3D Project** was developed as part of a course project in 2023, featuring a desk scene with several objects: a desk, a laptop, a pen, and a teacup with a saucer.
+The project enables users to interact with these objects, providing a realistic rendering experience while showcasing advanced skills in graphics programming, data structures, and algorithms.

 ### 📈 Key Enhancements
 - **Graphics Programming**: Implemented real-time 3D rendering using OpenGL, showcasing advanced skills in graphics programming.